freepik-company/gommitizen/README.md

 gommitizen init -d <directory> -p <prefix>
 ```

-This will create a `.version` file in the given directory with the version `0.0.0`.
+This will create a `.version.json` file in the given directory with the version `0.0.0`.

 #### Bump